River FAQ

 What is the typical weather?

 Prepare for hot weather!
 Summer temperatures range from 85F to 110F.
 May and September temperatures range from 60F to 90F.
+A warm jacket and a waterproof windbreaker is recommended, as the river cools off pleasantly in the evening, and we occasionally receive rain.

 What if I cannot swim?

-All our guests wear a Coast Guard approved life jacket at all times while on the river.
+All of our guests wear a Coast Guard approved life jacket at all times while on the river.
 We have taken many non-swimmers.

 Will I have to do any work?